After a period of separation, I got back to some good people, a region, and an activity.

 More views on uneven yet tranquil horizons and endless forests, more music to my soul.

-Before leaving the summit, we ate a snack and had an unexpected wildlife encounter: a peafowl came out of the trees.
+Before leaving the summit, we ate a snack and had an unexpected wildlife encounter: a peafowl emerged from the trees.
 Here?!
 The nearest city is roughly 650 elevation meters (~2135 feet) lower, and Smrk is notorious for harsh winds.
 I took a quick photo to check whether we were tripping.
-If so, there would be a picture with some greenery, but no bird.
+If so, there would be a picture with some greenery but no bird.
 However, the phone camera saw the same as we did.

 Leaving Smrk was a mixed bag.
-An engaging singletrack quickly changed back to a wide forest road, and from there, it went downhill not just literally; I got a puncture.
+Engaging singletrack quickly changed back to a wide forest road, and from there, it went downhill, not just literally; I got a puncture.

 Of course, good stories hardly have only good moments in them; however, this was something I hoped to avoid today.
 I stopped short of lugging a repair kit from Flanders.
 "Surely, friends will have it," I thought.
 But as luck would have it, not one of us did today.
 To make it worse, we were just about the in the half of the distance to the finish, in the middle of nowhere.
 A quick brainstorm later, my friend sped ahead in search of a tube, and I started pushing the bike in another walking intermission.
 When we reunited sometime after, my friend presented a patch from someone she crossed paths with.
 It barely fitted, but it was better than nothing, and we made it to the next mountain hut.
 A hearty dose of sugar later, we went back to our bikes, and I found what I dreaded.
 The tire was flat again.